• Skip to primary navigation

 • Permalink

-What is Dermatologist Burnout?
+What is Physician Burnout?

-Dermatologist or physician burnout is defined by acute emotional exhaustion, depersonalization, and a reduced sense of personal accomplishment or inefficacy1.
+Physician burnout is defined by acute emotional exhaustion, depersonalization, and a reduced sense of personal accomplishment or inefficacy1.

 In a recent survey conducted among 30,000 healthcare workers, physician burnout rates have reached more than 50% across all specialties2.